-You are cordially invited to attend the 2020 Annual Meeting of Stockholders of Byline Bancorp, Inc. The Annual Meeting will be held on June 9, 2020 at 8:30 a.m.
-Central Standard Time, at our offices located at 180 North LaSalle Street, Suite 300, Chicago, Illinois 60601.
-If you plan to attend in person, please RSVP by sending an email to acasanueva@bylinebank.com.
+You are cordially invited to attend the 2021 Annual Meeting of Stockholders of Byline Bancorp, Inc. The Annual Meeting will be held virtually through a live webcast on June 8, 2021 at 8:30 a.m.
+Central Daylight Time.

 The attached Notice of Meeting and Proxy Statement describe the formal business to be conducted at the Annual Meeting.
-Members of our Board of Directors and executive officers will be present in person or by telephone at the Annual Meeting to respond to any questions that our stockholders may have.
+Members of our Board of Directors and executive officers will be present virtually at the Annual Meeting to respond to any questions that our stockholders may have.